davidgmiguez/OSCAR/README.md

 ## Repository Contents

-This repository contains the programs and scripts used in the manuscript titled **"High-throughput three-dimensional characterization of morphogenetic signals during the formation of the vertebrate retina."** All code is written in Julia.
+This repository contains the programs and scripts used in the manuscript titled **"Object Stitching by Clustering of Adjacent Regions designed for accurate quantification in dense three-dimensional tissues."** All code is written in Julia.

 - **phantom.ipynb:**
   Contains functions and scripts to generate digital images used as ground truth for comparing the performance of 3D segmentation solutions.